yochaigal/cairn/resources/monsters/kobold.md

 # Kobold

-3 HP, 8 STR, bite (d6)
+3 HP, 8 STR, 13 DEX, 4 WIL, bite (d6), spear (d8)

-- Small canine humanoids with hairless, scaly, red-brown skin.
+- Hairless humanoids with canine-like features and scaly skin.
 Can see perfectly in the dark, but are harmed by direct sunlight.
-- Fight dirty, ambushing their victims in cramped spaces and running away as soon as the tide turns.
-Try to ambush adventurers and take their possessions.
-- **Critical Damage**: The Kobold bites a off a chunk of flesh from the target.
+- Use traps and ambush to defeat opponents.
+Often act in service of a more powerful creatures.